-- 11.109.
+- 11.142.
 A consultative and inclusive community and stakeholder engagement process should inform the baseline study, assessment of potential social impacts and development of appropriate mitigation measures and management plans.
 The engagement should commence at an early stage of the EIS process.
-It should include consultation with a broad range of stakeholder groups including affected landholders, local residents, community groups, traditional owners, Aboriginal and Torres Strait Islander representatives, state and local government agencies, and non-government organisations. - 11.110.
+It should include consultation with a broad range of stakeholder groups including affected landholders, local residents, community groups, traditional owners, state and local government agencies, and non-government organisations, local businesses and traditionally under-represented stakeholders (for example vulnerable groups, women, people with a disability, indigenous people and persons from diverse ethnic or linguistic backgrounds). - 11.143.
 The community and stakeholder engagement process should be adequately described and documented in the EIS report.
 This should include details such as stakeholders consulted and how and when they were consulted, principles and processes adopted, overview of the consultation program and key events, stakeholder feedback and issues raised (including the means by which these have been or will be addressed), and a statement of agreement/s reached, or to be negotiated, for impact mitigation and management.